astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ### Example 4 - `SQLThresholdCheckOperator`

 The `SQLThresholdCheckOperator` works similarly to the `SQLValueCheckOperator`, except instead of a single threshold, there is a min and max given, making this operator more dynamic in the type and scale of thresholding.
 The min and max thresholds can be numeric types or SQL expressions that result in a numeric type.
-Only the first result in the given SQL queries, for the `sql` argument and threshold arguments, will be used in the evaluation.
+Like the other SQL Check Operators, only the first row returned by the given SQL queries will be used in the boolean evaluation.
+This is true for all of the parameters that can take a SQL query: `sql`, `min_threshold`, and `max_threshold`.
 This operator is great for use cases where a metric like a minimum, maximum, sum, or aggregate, is known to have to be between certain values.

 ```python
 SQLThresholdCheckOperator(